 The Moray Coast is one of world-class beauty.
 In fact, it has been voted one of the top 12 coastlines of the world by National Geographic magazine.

 An uninterrupted sandy beach stretches from Findhorn Bay to Burghead, and although popular with locals, it is so large you can find your own space every time you go.

-If you like the feel of an adrenaline rush, then you’ll find two local centres have got all you need to keep the blood pumping through your veins.
+If you like the feel of an adrenaline rush, then you’ll find a local activity centre has all you need to keep the blood pumping through your veins.

-The Loft Activity Centre and Ace Adventure both offer an amazing selection of things to do, such as whitewater rafting, paintball, laser tag and disc golf.
-Both offer camping facilities such as wigwams and bell tents.
+Ace Adventure & Hideaways in Dunphail offer an amazing selection of things to do, such as whitewater rafting, paintball and disc golf.
+As well as offering camping facilities such as wigwams and bell tents.

-If golf is your thing, then there are two fine 18-hole golf courses in the area.
+If golf is your thing, then there are two fine golf courses in the area.
 There is no better place than the Moray Coast to enjoy spectacular round with pleasantly challenging courses and stunning scenery.

 Forres Swimming Pool and Fitness Centre